sakshamchecker/Hacktoberfest-21/README.md

 # Hacktoberfest-21
-Write a program on any programming language upload it.
+Write a program on any programming language and upload it.